jundalisay/superblist/content/en/research/hume/treatise/book-1/part-4/section-4b.md

 This is why we must create some distinct idea of that object which is impossible to annihilate.

-An impossibility of being annihilated=
+An impossibility of being annihilated:
 - cannot exist, and
 - can never be conceived to exist, by itself.